 This flavorful AIP strawberry basil chicken recipe is a perfect blend of sweet and savory flavors with strawberry, basil, carrots, coconut milk, and other ingredients coming together to make the perfect creamy, hearty sauce.
 When poured over grilled chicken thighs, it makes for a very satisfying rich, but not too rich meal.
 This recipe is gluten-free, dairy-free, AIP compliant and the sauce can be made in advance making a pretty quick meal.

-The "salsa" was pretty good though so I abandoned the bbq sauce for the time being and developed the strawberry basil sauce into what it is now.
-It turned so much better than I expected- it’s completely delicious.
+It turned so much better than I expected- it's completely delicious.
 I would say it's more savory than sweet.
-My husband and kids loved it- they were pretty much silent at dinner (which is rare) because they were eating so contently.
-We had some leftovers so I took it to work the next day.
+My husband and kids loved it.
+They were pretty much silent at dinner (which is rare) because they were eating so contently.
+We had some leftovers so I took them to work the next day.
 It was even better the second day if that's possible.

 About this recipe

 The sauce comes together with most of the ingredients being blended together in a high-speed blender.
 If you want to save time and prepare the sauce ahead of time- maybe the day before, this will save you 15-20 minutes of prep time.
 The majority of the prep time is in the sauce so if you have this part done, the meal is a breeze.

 The main step to prepping the sauce is blending several ingredients in the blender.
 Later, after you've cooked the chicken, the chicken will come out of the pan while you heat the sauce along with some onions and garlic.
 You'll then add the chicken back to the pan with the sauce at the end.

 You would think a strawberry basil sauce would be red but it's definitely not.
 It looks more like a curry than anything strawberry but don't let that throw you off.
 It's amazing.